-The road was so bad that Al announced that he no longer wanted to drive it.
-I agreed with his decision instantly; all the way along my seatbelt had been choking me, and every bump and pothole had seemed like a potential (expensive) accident.
+The road was so bad that Al said he could no longer drive it.
+I agreed instantly; my seatbelt choked me as we drove over every bump and pothole, each one of which seemed like a potential (expensive) accident waiting to happen.

 Junquillal beach was black volcanic sand and long, so we did our morning walk, up one way and then back, sandblasted by the strong winds.The only thing that caught my eye was this sign about ‘Junquillal y sus Tesoros Naturales’, the national treasure being this talking Leatherback Turtle.My camera battery died at one point but with all the blowing sand I didn’t want to open my camera to change it.

 I spotted a little bar on the beach but it wasn’t open yet.
 However, since it was essentially open-air bar, with a padlock on the fridge full of ‘liquids’, and spotlessly clean, plus well-protected from the wind, I went in and carefully changed my camera battery.